racket/rhombus/enforestation/0000-enforestation.md

     of remaining terms (intended to be a tail of the input list of terms).
-A matcher procedure takes one argument, and it returns one plus _N_ results: the first result is a boolean indicating whether the pattern matches, and the remaining _N_ result supply values for the _N_ variables returned by the transformer.
+A matcher procedure takes one argument, and it returns one plus _N_ results: the first result is a boolean indicating whether the binding succeeds, which is useful for pattern-matching bindings, and the remaining _N_ result supply values for the _N_ variables returned by the transformer.

 For each of these structure types, the Rhombus expander also provides a structure-type property and a predicate to recognize instances of